sudouptime/lifelong-golfer-theory/README.md

 ## Introduction

-I started playing golf approximately one year ago.
+I started playing golf about one year ago.

-Like many beginners, I was strongly attracted to distance.
+Like many beginners, I was fascinated by distance.

-I believed that being able to use difficult clubs was itself a sign of improvement.
+I believed that being able to hit more demanding clubs was, by itself, evidence of improvement.

-I assembled a complete muscle-back iron set from the 1-iron through the pitching wedge and attempted to design my entire game around distance gaps extending to 240 yards.
+I assembled a complete set of muscle-back irons—from a 1-iron through a pitching wedge—and attempted to build my entire game around distance gaps extending to 240 yards.

-I also experienced drives of approximately 320 yards with a driver.
+I also recorded drives of approximately 320 yards.

-However, that pursuit came at a cost.
+That pursuit, however, came at a cost.

 A rib cartilage injury forced me away from golf for two months.

-After returning, I continued practicing irons extensively and eventually developed shoulder pain and chronic wrist pain.
+After returning, I continued intensive iron practice and eventually developed shoulder pain and chronic wrist pain.

-Those experiences completely changed the way I viewed the game.
+Those experiences completely changed the way I viewed golf.

-Until then, I had been asking:
+Before then, I had been asking myself:

 > "How can I hit the ball farther?"

-After that, I began asking:
+Eventually, that question became:

-> "How can I continue playing golf for the next twenty years without breaking my body?"
+> "How can I continue playing golf for the next twenty years without damaging my body?"

-My focus shifted from maximizing distance to optimizing distance.
+My focus shifted from maximum distance to optimal distance.

-Instead of pursuing the identity of a long hitter, I chose to become a lifelong golfer.
+Rather than pursuing the identity of a long hitter, I chose to become a lifelong golfer.

-As I searched for a sustainable solution, I gradually moved away from an iron-centered setup and toward a system built around woods and wedges.
+As I searched for a more sustainable approach, I gradually moved away from an iron-centered setup and toward a system built around fairway woods and wedges.

 This theory is the result of that process.

-Its long-term objective is to determine whether par-level golf can be reached while protecting the body over the long term.
+Its long-term objective is to determine whether par-level golf can be achieved while protecting the body over the long term.

 ---

 ## Theory vs. Implementation

-The essence of this theory is not a specific club setup.
+The essence of this theory is not a particular club setup.

 Its foundation consists of four core principles: